RK0429/kupicelib/doc/modules/read_netlist.rst

 Reading and Manipulating Netlists
 =================================

-spicelib has the ability to read and manipulate netlist files using the :doc:`../classes/spice_editor` class.
+kupicelib has the ability to read and manipulate netlist files using the :doc:`../classes/spice_editor` class.

 The SpiceEditor class inherits almost all functions from :doc:`/classes/spice_circuit` class.
 The SpiceCircuit class allows manipulation of circuit elements such as resistors, capacitors, transistors and so on, as well as